hayatkhan8660-maker/hayatu.github.io/_pages/about.md

 **Reviewer at Journals**
 - IEEE Transactions on Image Processing
-- IEEE Transactions on MultiMedia,
+- IEEE Transactions on MultiMedia
 - IEEE Access
 - Elsevier Image and Vision Computing